Keyfactor/keyfactor-go-client-sdk/v11/docs/KeyfactorWebKeyfactorApiModelsCertificateStoresTypesCertificateStoreTypeResponse.md

 UnsetEntryParameters ensures that no value is present for EntryParameters, not even an explicit nil
 ### GetPasswordOptions

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresTypesCertificateStoreTypeResponse) GetPasswordOptions() CSSCMSDataModelModelsCertStoreTypePasswordOptions`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresTypesCertificateStoreTypeResponse) GetPasswordOptions() ModelsCertStoreTypePasswordOptions`

 GetPasswordOptions returns the PasswordOptions field if non-nil, zero value otherwise.

 ### GetPasswordOptionsOk

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresTypesCertificateStoreTypeResponse) GetPasswordOptionsOk() (*CSSCMSDataModelModelsCertStoreTypePasswordOptions, bool)`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresTypesCertificateStoreTypeResponse) GetPasswordOptionsOk() (*ModelsCertStoreTypePasswordOptions, bool)`

 GetPasswordOptionsOk returns a tuple with the PasswordOptions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetPasswordOptions

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresTypesCertificateStoreTypeResponse) SetPasswordOptions(v CSSCMSDataModelModelsCertStoreTypePasswordOptions)`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresTypesCertificateStoreTypeResponse) SetPasswordOptions(v ModelsCertStoreTypePasswordOptions)`

 SetPasswordOptions sets PasswordOptions field to given value.